charlax/antipatterns/mvcs-antipatterns.md

 Evans, Eric (2003-08-22).
 Domain-Driven Design: Tackling Complexity in the Heart of Software.
 Pearson Education.
 Kindle Edition.

 Entity don't have to map the database at all.
 They should map the business.

-In that case, `UserToaster` does not map to anything the business is using.
+* In that case, `UserToaster` does not map to anything the business is using.
   Using plain English, somebody might ask about "what toasters does user A owns?" or "who owns toaster B and since when?"
 Nobody would ask "give me the UserToaster for user A".
+* The association table can be considered an implementation detail that should not (in most cases) leak in the domain layer.
+All the code should be dealing with the simpler logic of "user having toasters", not UserToaster objects being an association between a user and a toaster.
+This makes the code more intuitive and natural.
+* It will be easier to handle serializing a "user having toasters" than serializing UserToaster association.
+* This will make it very easy to force the calling site to take care of some business logic.
+For instance, you might be able to get all `UserToaster`, and then filter on whether they were bought.
+You might be tempted to do that by going through the `UserToaster` object and filtering those that have `were_bought` to be True.
+At some point, you might be doing the same thing in multiple places, which will decrease maintainability.
+If you were hiding that logic in the repository, you wouldn't have that issue `find_bought_toasters`.

 So in that case, I would recommend doing the following:

 * Create a `User` and `Toaster` entity.
-* Put the association properties on the entity that makes sense, for instance `owned_since` would be on `Toaster`.
+* Put the association properties on the entity that makes sense, for instance `owned_since` would be on `Toaster`, even though in the database it's stored on the association table.
 * If filtering on association properties is required, put this logic in repositories.
 In plain English, you would for instance ask "give all the toasters user A owned in December?", you wouldn't ask "give be all the